abhidata1/Churn/README.md

 **Data Ingestion:**

 Data is ingested from Azure Blob Storage using a mount point configured with credentials.
-If you encounter issues with the mount point, ensure you have the correct storage account key and container access.

 **Data Preprocessing:**